A musical INTERVAL is simply the distance between 2 pitches.

 So, 7 notes + TONIC = OCTAVE.

-As you can see from the following graphic, there is a single half-tone INTERVAL between each of the notes.
+As you can see from the following graphic, there is a single half-tone INTERVAL between each of the notes in a CHROMATIC OCTAVE.
 In musical parlance, a single half-tone INTERVAL is known as a minor 2nd (m2).

-I know, it’s kind of weird thinking about the number 2 representing 1 of anything, but that quirkiness runs throughout the interval naming system as demonstrated by the following graphic showing INTERVAL name abbreviations.
+I know, it’s kind of weird thinking about the number 2 representing 1 of anything, but that quirkiness runs throughout the INTERVAL naming system.
+Which has everything to do with staff notation and nothing to do with how your brain perceives distance between notes.

-This means that a Perfect 5th (P5) would be 7 steps (scale degrees) from P1 (AKA “unison”).
-A MAJOR 3rd (M3) would be 4 steps from P1.
-A minor 7th (m7) would be 10 steps from P1 and so on.
-Finally, you round out the OCTAVE with a Perfect 8th (P8) located exactly 12 steps from P1.
+This means that a Perfect 5th (P5) in the Key of C would be 7 half-steps (scale degrees) from P1 (AKA “unison”).
+A MAJOR 3rd (M3) would be 4 half-steps from P1.
+A minor 7th (m7) would be 10 half-steps from P1 and so on.
+Finally, you round out the OCTAVE with a Perfect 8th (P8) located exactly 12 half-steps from P1.

 The above INTERVAL abbreviations graphic makes it easy to see the relationship between the scale degrees and the INTERVAL names when starting on the ROOT of the scale (in this case C).
 Of particular interest are the INTERVAL names that start with the letter ‘P’.
 These are considered PERFECT INTERVALS and are the most consonant.
 P1 is the ONLY INTERVAL that consists of a single note and will always be the most PERFECT INTERVAL.
 The rest break down like so: P4 sounds good, P5 sounds better and P8 sounds second best after P1 because it uses the same tones an OCTAVE apart.